Travel Maldives on a Budget: 10 Things You Should Know

-At what day and time do your flight arrive?
+At what day and time does your flight arrive?
 Do you wish to stay in Male for a day? – Your answer to these questions will determine whether you can take the local ferry or the speedboat.
 Here is why:

 The public ferry, also called Dhoni, is the cheapest way of transportation.
 Any route will cost you between 1 USD and 3 USD.
-Its main disadvantages are that it only departures once or twice a day, and is slower than the speedboat.
+Its main disadvantages are that it only departs once or twice a day, and is slower than the speedboat.

 For example, if you want to go from the airport to Maafushi, you would need to take a boat to Male, a taxi to the port, and then depart at 3 pm on the ferry, or wait until 3 pm on the next day.
 Unless it’s Friday.
 On Fridays, there are no public ferries.